-Your baby is tasting and mouthing everything he can right now.
+Your baby is tasting and mouthing everything they can right now.
 Until about month 12, babies take in more information through their mouths than with their fingers.
-At this stage, the nerves in your baby’s mouth are more developed than those in any other part of his body.
+At this stage, the nerves in your baby’s mouth are more developed than those in any other part of their body.

-Studies show that mouthing objects helps you baby’s speech development and prepares him for different food textures, but it can be hard to know what is safe for your baby.
+Studies show that mouthing objects helps your baby’s speech development and prepares them for different food textures, but it can be hard to know what is safe for your baby.